Braxton2719/SSWP_lab4/README.md

     -> also decided to have models.py have only a class for the created D&D character<br>
 4th Commit - Made ability_score function for telling the user about the various D&D ability scores<br>
 5th Commit - Finished the character_class function and added the ability scores to the Character model<br>
-    -> Debating on if I should have ability scores be set in a separate functin or in main -> Also need to create option for deciding if a user is sure they want the class they selected
+    -> Debating on if I should have ability scores be set in a separate functin or in main<br>
+    -> Also need to create option for deciding if a user is sure they want the class they selected<br>